smart-data-models/dataModel.UnmannedAerialVehicle/UnmannedAerialVehicle/doc/spec_IT.md

       x-ngsi:
         type: Property
     fuel:
-      description: 'Current fuel load of the UAV.
-Specify value and units of measure'
+      description: Current fuel load of the UAV.
+Specify value and units of measure
       type: number
       x-ngsi:
         type: Property
     groundSpeed:
-      description: 'The latest reported ground speed of the UAV.
-Specify value and units of measure'
+      description: The latest reported ground speed of the UAV.
+Specify value and units of measure
       type: number
       x-ngsi:
         type: Property
     id:
-      anyOf: &unmannedaerialvehicle_-_properties_-_owner_-_items_-_anyof
+      anyOf:
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
+          x-ngsi:
+            type: Property
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           format: uri
           type: string
-      description: 'Unique identifier of the entity'
           x-ngsi:
             type: Property
+      description: Unique identifier of the entity
+      x-ngsi:
+        type: Property
     location:
       description: 'Geojson reference to the item.
 It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon'
       oneOf:
-        - description: 'GeoProperty.
-Geojson reference to the item.
-Point'
+        - description: Geojson reference to the item.
+Point
           properties:
             bbox:
               items: